Australia's largest independent migration law firm. Open 7 days! Book here.

 Facing a visa cancellation can indeed be a stressful and challenging experience.
 However, it's essential to remember that there are still pathways available to challenge such decisions and potentially secure a new visa.

-You can appeal the cancellation by submitting an application to the independent Administrative Appeals Tribunal (AAT) which is responsible for undertaking merits review of departmental decisions, including visa cancellation decisions.
+You can appeal the cancellation by submitting an application to the independent Administrative Review Tribunal (ART) which is responsible for undertaking merits review of departmental decisions, including visa cancellation decisions.

 Please be aware that appeals have strict time limits.
 You must appeal within the time specified in the Department’s notification letter.